310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% bubble Makoto %}
 Let’s stay calm now… What Hidaka-kun said about Tanabata Festival is true, yes.

-Two units take up the stage together, and compete.
+Two units take up the stage together, and compete in a performance battle.

 The winning unit stays on, and the losing unit has to leave.
 Basically, if you win, you get to perform again.